Joseph Wynn's Résumé

 Second

 A framework for server-rendered React apps with delcarative data fetching and opt-in client-side rendering.
-Many of Second's features are now part of React core.
+Many of Second's features are now part of React itself.

 Plait